 The feature that brings the most character to a deck is its railing.
 But, decorative though they may be, their primary purpose is safety.
 Deck railings are required in most localities on any deck higher than 36" (24" in some places) from the ground.
-Most building odes specify criteria for deck railings by characteristic and performance rather than material.
+Most building codes specify criteria for deck railings by characteristic and performance rather than material.

 This gives deck railing designers a lot of flexibility.
 Railings must be a minimum of 36" high (measured from the deck boards) — 42" if the deck is higher than 5'-10" from the ground, depending on your local building code.

 By far the most common material for home decks is wood, and the most common railing pattern is the vertical baluster.
 In many localities in Nebraska horizontal rails are discouraged, even prohibited, because of the "ladder" effect that tempts small children to climb the rail.

 However, railings can be found made of metal, composite materials, vinyl, fiberglass and even tempered glass.
 Composite and vinyl decks usually feature matching composite or vinyl railings.
 All of these must be tested to comply with national building codes and the test results must usually be submitted to the local building code authority in order to get a permit.